 The education of your child is a partnership, and we value the information you have about your child, about his or her interests and skills.
 We would encourage you to share this information with us.
 The staff are always happy to talk with you and to answer any questions or queries you may have.
-This is not always easy in the middle of a busy playroom, or during the current Covid-19 situation, so if you wish to discuss something in detail please telephone or email the nursery to arrange an appointment.
+This is not always easy in the middle of a busy playroom, so if you wish to discuss something in detail please telephone or email the nursery to arrange an appointment.